umar07/OpenCV-Projects/README.md

 # OpenCV-Projects

-A collection of OpenCV projects
+A collection of mini OpenCV projects purely for learning purposes and enhancing the knowledge.
+* Document Scanner
+* OMR bubble scanner
+* BarCode scanner